-- cmd (str) Command line to run. - verbose (bool) Whether to log the command run and stdout/stderr. - allow\output\check (str) Whether to log the command stream outputs (stdout and stderr) in the test stream files.
-Valid values: 'stdout', for allowing only standard output, 'stderr', to allow only standard error, 'all', to allow both standard output and error (default), and 'none', to allow none to be recorded. - shell (bool) Whether to run the subprocess in a subshell. - env (dict) Use extra environment variables. - sudo Whether the command requires admin privileges to run, so that sudo will be prepended to the command.
+- cmd (str) Command line to run. - verbose (bool) Whether to log the command run and stdout/stderr. - allow\output\check (str) Whether to record the output from this process (from stdout and stderr) in the test's output record files.
+Valid values: 'stdout', for standard output only, 'stderr' for standard error only, 'both' for both standard output and error in separate files, 'combined' for standard output and error in a single file, and 'none' to disable all recording. 'all' is also a valid, but deprecated, option that is a synonym of 'both'.
+If an explicit value is not given to this parameter, that is, if None is given, it defaults to using the module level configuration, as set by OUTPUT\CHECK\RECORD\MODE.
+If the module level configuration itself is not set, it defaults to 'none'. - shell (bool) Whether to run the subprocess in a subshell. - env (dict) Use extra environment variables. - sudo (bool) Whether the command requires admin privileges to run, so that sudo will be prepended to the command.
 The assumption here is that the user running the command has a sudo configuration such that a password won't be prompted.
 If that's not the case, the command will straight out fail. - ignore\bg\processes When True the process does not wait for child processes which keep opened stdout/stderr streams after the main process finishes (eg. forked daemon which did not closed the stdout/stderr).
-Note this might result in missing output produced by those daemons after the main thread finishes and also it allows those daemons to be running after the process finishes.
+Note this might result in missing output produced by those daemons after the main thread finishes and also it allows those daemons to be running after the process finishes. - encoding (str) the encoding to use for the text representation of the command result stdout and stderr, with the default being Python's own, that is, (sys.getdefaultencoding()).

-get\pid()
+Raises ValueError if incorrect values are given to parameters get\pid()